DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ```

 > **Note**:
-> The Example in this repository requires that you pass a CONNECTION_STRING environment variable.
-This variable specifies the connection string name (defined in appsetting.json) to be used in the container.
+> The example in this repository requires you to pass a `CONNECTION_STRING` environment variable.
+This variable specifies the connection string name (defined in the _appsetting.json_ file) to be used in the container.

 If the application's database is live and doesn't require updates, then your XAF Blazor application is ready for use at `http://localhost/`.